 Once you have registered for the course in mystudies, you can subscribe to an exercise group.
 Go to the website http://echo.ethz.ch and log in with your ETH account and then choose your group.
-This procedure allows a synchronization between the different courses (Analysis, Linear Algebra, Informatik).
 For the explanations following in the remainder of this document it is assumed that you have successfully registered to a group using echo.ethz.ch.